Seth01000011/moisture_sensor_network/current_task_list.md

   - Tailscale for remote access
 - ESP GET and POST requests using HTTPClient is reporting access denied(?)
 - test POST request through terminal or other program on computer instead of MCU
+1. Verify POST works from terminal (server issue or MCU issue?)
+2a.
+If server -
-- look into other server technologies, or work on my own HTTP request
+    - look into other server technologies
+    - replace PHP with Python (Flask)
+    - test again
+2b.
+If MCU -
+    - build a better HTTP request

 # TODO